This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Vectors”.

 Explanation: Whether the cell has taken up the vector or not is distinguished by using a selectable marker.
 A selectable marker often used is the ampcillin resistance property.
 Cells having the plasmid or vector show resistance against ampicillin.

-a) site within the plasmid which contains site for many restriction enzymes
+a) site within the plasmid which contains a site for many restriction enzymes

 c) as the site containing many sites for only one restriction enzyme